Safeguarding Policy

 Safeguarding and promoting the welfare of children is defined as:

-Protecting children from maltreatment;
+Protecting children from maltreatment

-Preventing impairment of children’s mental and physical health or development;
+Preventing impairment of children’s mental and physical health or development

-Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and
+Ensuring that children grow up in circumstances consistent with the provision of safe and effective care

-Taking action to enable all children to have the best outcomes.
+Taking action to enable all children to have the best outcomes

 Responsibilities